 Edgewell’s Hawaiian Tropic brand also is looking to position itself as a part of consumers’ beauty routines.
 The brand recently added to the Hawaiian Tropic Antioxidant Plus line of products by introducing an oil-free, ultra-weightless SPF 30 mist meant for a quick, refreshing application.

-Even with the macro trends in the category, what consumers want and need from a sunscreen product varies greatly from person to person.
+Variety is Key Even with the macro trends in the category, what consumers want and need from a sunscreen product varies greatly from person to person.
 Edgewell’s Tobias highlighted the importance of having a wide assortment of products.